 Professor, Department of Kinesiology and Health Education, College of Education

 Expertise: Psychosocial adjustment to cardiovascular illness; relationship between depression and physical illness; social resources and coping with aging; promotion of self-care behavior in older adults; depressive symptoms and cigarette smoking

 Assistant Professor, Department of Educational Administration, College of Education

 Expertise: Implementation of school accountability policies, including test-driven accountability measures (exit exams and NCLB) as well as market-driven accountability reforms (charter schools and school choice); the implementation of policies designed to foster greater equity and diversity in schools, particularly school desegregation policy

-Research Associate Professor (Affiliated), Department of Geological Sciences, Jackson School of Geosciences
+Research Associate Professor, Institute for Geophysics, Jackson School of Geosciences

 +1 512 471 0487